Real-time Estimators for Scattering Observables: A full account of finite volume errors for quantum simulation

 This immediately informs qualitative aspects of finite-volume errors in employing the RESOs and wavepacket approaches.
 For example, in the wavepacket approach, a potential issue is that the reduction of finite-volume effects requires tighter wavepackets, which, in turn, requires broader averages over finite-volume kinematics.
 This reduces the resolution of the infinite-volume kinematics.
 In the RESOs approach, this is analogous to how one may ``naively'' reduce the size of the finite-volume errors by carelessly increasing the size of the bins considered in the boost averaging.
 Of course, experience with RESOs then shows that, in the wavepacket approach, one can tackle this issue by not only attempting to reduce finite-volume errors by tightening the wavepackets, but also by considering the wavepackets scattering in different frames.

 A more quantitative feature we can remark is that the finite-volume errors scale as $L^{-\nu-1/2}$.
 Therefore, they decrease as the dimension and the number of loops increase.
 On the other hand, they increase with the number of external probes.
 This is consistent with, for example, formalism that has been developed to study electroweak reactions from finite-volume matrix elements~\cite{Davoudi:2020xdv, Baroni:2018iau,Briceno:2015tza, Briceno:2012yi, Lozano:2022kfz}, which have large finite-volume effects.
+As we detail in the End Matter, our results have potential applications for lattice QCD calculations on traditional computers as well.

 We can further use \cref{eq:final_formula} as a basis for numerical evaluations of finite-volume corrections.
 An example of this is shown in \cref{fig:high_suppression}.
 We would like to stress here that the graph-theoretic aspects of these integrals have already been thoroughly explored~\cite{Mizera:2021icv}.
 Thus, they can be set up efficiently in any dimension.
 However, these diagrams will further include non-perturbative vertices, which will have to be estimated on a case-by-case basis for different reactions.